-Maryborough Open House and Gardens welcomes you to discover the history of our heritage buildings on September 23 and gorgeous gardens on September 23.
+Maryborough Open House and Gardens welcome you to discover the history of our heritage buildings on September 23 and gorgeous gardens on September 23.

 Uncover living history in all shapes and forms as you drive down the streets of Maryborough.
 From museums and collections, capturing the spirit and memories of our pioneers, to striking public art that shares the stories from days gone by, you will be captivated by the unique characteristics of these gorgeous buildings.

-Within its city centre, grand buildings of different architectural styles date back to the 1860s and colonial era hotels and stores have been lovingly restored and reinvented into galleries, museums, antique stores, boutique shops, cafes and restaurants.
+Within its city centre, grand buildings of different architectural styles dating back to the 1860s and colonial-era hotels and stores have been lovingly restored and reinvented into galleries, museums, antique stores, boutique shops, cafes, and restaurants.

 This is your chance to discover the history that can be found in each of these heritage buildings and to take a walk along the path of hard labour to see the beauty that lies in many of our local gardens.